akotonyStark/space-trips-frontend/README.md

 - The searchbar component shows two fields that acts as filters on the map and the list

+- User can search for available flights in a space station

 - The searchbar communicates with the `<List />` component to scroll to the selected element.

 - The searchbar communicates with the `<Map />` component to center it on the selected Space center position.